-CANAPE (Creating a New Approach to Peatland Ecosystems) is a European funded Interreg North Sea Region project which aims to deliver peatland restoration; develop new peatland products and bring economic benefits.
+CANAPE (Creating a New Approach to Peatland Ecosystems) (2017 - 2022) was a European funded Interreg North Sea Region project which delivered peatland restoration; developed new peatland products and created economic benefits.

 Globally, drained peatlands are responsible for 5 % of all man-made greenhouse gas emissions.
-However undrained peatlands capture carbon from the air, having a positive effect on global sea level rise and climate events.
-Broads-peatland, fen and reedbed are also wildlife hotspots, supporting a quarter of the UK’s rare species, which helps attract over 7 million visitors each year, supporting the local economy.
+However undrained peatlands capture carbon from the air, helping the fight against the climate emergency.
+Broads peatland, fen and reedbed are also wildlife hotspots, supporting a quarter of the UK’s rare species, which helps attract over 7 million visitors each year, supporting the local economy.

-CANAPE aims to create resilient ecosystems where the management can be sustained long into the future and is underpinned by the use of renewable resources, such as reed biomass or lake sediment to build economic, natural and social capital.
-The project partnership includes public, private and voluntary sector organisations based in the United Kingdom, Denmark, Germany, Belgium and the Netherlands.
+The CANAPE project aims were to create resilient ecosystems where the management can be sustained long into the future and is underpinned by the use of renewable resources, such as reed biomass or lake sediment to build economic, natural and social capital.
+The project partnership included public, private and voluntary sector organisations based in the United Kingdom, Denmark, Germany, Belgium and the Netherlands.

-CANAPE also aims to raise awareness of the importance of peatlands in the Broads, the existing products they create, such as reed and sedge for thatching, and new products including bioenergy and compost soil improvers.
-Work will include using an expert model to inform lake ecology, new reed product promotion and working with schools on citizen science to help develop awareness levels.
+CANAPE also aimed to raise awareness of the importance of peatlands in the Broads, the existing products they create, such as reed and sedge for thatching, and new products including bioenergy, charcoal and compost soil improvers.
+Peat coring with school students and members of the public gave hundreds of people a hands on experience on how peatlands work and why they are important.